vytas7/falcon-multipart-tests/README.rst

 tests that are too specific to the development of the ``multipart/form-data`` media handler for `the Falcon web framework <https://falconframework.org>`_.

+See also `this Gist <https://gist.github.com/vytas7/34c60e5ac3a4bc2f2eb0af2428d77003>`_ for design details, examples and progress updates.

 "Normal" functionality is covered with tests that are shipped with the feature itself.
 At the time of writing, the multipart form handling code can be found in the